-The Underlying Fund invests at least two-thirds of its assets in fixed and floating rate securities, currencies and money market instruments in emerging markets.
-The fixed and floating rate securities are issued by governments, government agencies, supra-nationals and companies.
+The Underlying Fund is actively managed and invests at least two-thirds of its assets in fixed and floating rate securities, currencies and money market instruments in emerging markets.
+The fixed and floating rate securities are issued by governments, government agencies, supranationals and companies.
 The Underlying Fund may also hold cash.
-In aiming to deliver an absolute return, the Underlying Fund may hold up to 40% of its assets in cash and money market instruments in developed markets.
-As the Underlying Fund is unconstrained it is managed without reference to an index.
+In aiming to deliver an absolute return, the Underlying Fund may hold up to 40% of its assets in Money Market Investments in developed markets.
 The Underlying Fund may invest in excess of 50% of its assets in fixed and floating rate securities that have a below investment grade credit rating (as measured by Standard & Poor's or any equivalent grade of other credit rating agencies).